Three months ago the Supreme Court ruled that the Employment Tribunal fee regime was unlawful and therefore must be withdrawn.

 London, 8th February 2018 – A half day FREE workshop

 Julia Furley and Laura Pearce and , two of JFH Law’s specialists in contract law, will deliver the workshop How to protect your business interests, in association with Building Legacies.
-This talk will take place on the 8th of February in London.
+This talk will take place on the 8th of February at Canary Wharf Group Plc, 1 Canada Square, London E14 5AB.

-Every business knows that it can take years to build up a loyal customer following but a matter...Read More
+Every business knows that it can take years to...Read More

 Sex discrimination at the police school?